ULHPC/ulhpc-docs/docs/software/cae/fenics.md

     spack install -j16

-!!! note
+!!! question " why concretize and -j16 ? "

-        `spack concretize` resolves all dependencies and selects compatible versions for the specified packages. `-j16` sets the number of parallel build jobs.
+        `spack concretize` resolves all dependencies and selects compatible versions for the specified packages. `-j16` sets the number cores to use for building.
 Using a higher number can speed up the build but should be chosen based on available CPU cores and cluster policies.

-or the same directly in `spack.yaml` in `$SPACK_ENV`
+or its also possible to define build packages in  `$SPACK_ENV` in a `spack.yaml` file.

     spack:
       # add package specs to the `specs` list